laughlin/factual-csharp-driver/README.md

 Factual may occasionally release a new API which is not immediately supported by the Java driver.
 To test queries against these APIs, we recommend using the raw read feature.
 The recommendation is to only construct a raw read query if the feature is not yet supported using other convenience methods.

-<p>You can perform any GET request using the <tt>factual.RawQuery(�)</tt> method.
+<p>You can perform any GET request using the <tt>factual.RawQuery(table,parameters)/tt> method.
 Add parameters to your request by building a json string, and the request will be made using your OAuth token.
 The driver will URL-encode the parameter values.

-<p>For convenience, use <tt>JsonUtil.toJsonStr(object)</tt> to serialize Java objects to the json format before adding a parameter.
-The object can contain maps, collections, primitive types, etc., making it easier to guarantee a valid json string.

 ## Example Raw Read Queries